chenjundongted/CourseProject/README.md

 #### BBC and FOX
 1. open the terminal and navigate to the folder containing the script
 2. run `python bbcScript.py` or `python foxNews.py`

+## Project Contribution:
+Ted Chen: 1.
+Maintain a unique format for all files and organize the file structure for easy access.
+2. Scraping data from bbcNews and foxNews.
+3. Proposal and Progress report.
+4. Annotation.
+5. Documentation.
+6. Final project presentation.

+Yaoyi Gao: 1.
+Scraping data from cnn, nbc, atlantic, and vox.
+2. Proposal and Progress report.
+3. Annotation.
+4. Documentation.